The level of industry opposition is a measure of its import…

 They say things have to get worse before they get better, and in an underhanded way ObamaCare has made it much worse.
 What used to be 31% administrative waste will now increase to 40% with all of the additional IRS (BS!!!) personnel needed to operate the new insurance-slanted system.

 Yes 50% of the people want it killed, because 65% of the people support Medicare-for-all.
-And good business people will support it too.
+And good business people will support it too, because it will bring more jobs.

 Importantly, anything the insurance companies get is bad for the public.
 This industry should be eliminated from health care, not expanded as they did.
-It is as obsolete as phone booths; just a wasteful and unneeded middleman.
+They are leaches… profiteers.
+They are as obsolete as phone booths; just a wasteful and unneeded middleman.
 It’s like giving the pizza delivery guy a chauffeur.

 … that is, IF they are left in the loop.
 Politicians care not about the past contributions, but do greatly care about the future’s hundreds of millions of dollars that will most assuredly be given.
 Eliminating insurance from the loop will stop the cash bribes.